robotic-vision-lab/Vision-Based-Guidance-For-Tracking-Dynamic-Objects/README.md

 One key application of computer vision is performing object tracking with robots through the use of visual information.
 This repository consists of the code base and documentation for a vision-based object tracking system.
 Specifically, we implement experiments for performing the diagnosis and analysis of visual tracking techniques under occlusions along with UAS guidance based on a rendezvous cone approach.

 ### Purpose
 This software contains computer vision algorithms that may be used in various combinations, pipelines, or standalone depending upon the complexity and/or requirement of the task.
-The repository was created to contain simulation experiments for our 2021 ICUAS paper titled "[Vision-Based Guidance for Tracking Dynamic Objects](https://arxiv.org/abs/2104.09301)."
+The repository was created to contain simulation experiments for our 2021 ICUAS paper entitled "[Vision-Based Guidance for Tracking Dynamic Objects](https://arxiv.org/abs/2104.09301)."
 If you find this work useful, then please cite it as follows.
 ```
 @inproceedings{karmokar2021vision,
   title={Vision-Based Guidance for Tracking Dynamic Objects},